Thuynh808/Breach-Tracker/README.md

 - **API Gateway**:
   - Public API interface integrated with ALB via VPC Link for secure communication between `public` and `private` subnets
 - **VPC Link**:
-  - Bridges the `API Gateway` with the internal `ALB` to secure traffic routing from the public API to private resources
+  - Bridges the `API Gateway` with the internal `ALB` to secure traffic from the public API to private resources
-  - Restricted `security group` to only allow inbound traffic from AWS's public API Gateway endpoints CIDR ranges
+  - Restricted `security group` to only allow traffic from AWS's public API Gateway endpoints CIDR ranges
 - **Security & IAM**:
   - Configured `security groups` for traffic control and `IAM` roles to ensure appropriate permissions for ECS, ALB, and API Gateway interactions